jwmahone/section_a_project_03/README.md

 ## Code

   * The following files are supplied for you: `AvlTree.h`, `BinarySearchTree.h`, `SplayTree.h` and `splayTests2.cpp`.
 You are to use these in your project and include the modified versions of these files with your submission.
+There are also some demos `randomNumber.cpp`, `shuffleVector.cpp`, `timing.cpp` and `writeToFile.cpp`.
+These provide working examples of generating a random number, shuffling a vector, timing an operation, and writing to a file, respectively.
   * Follow the course style guide.
   * Use C++ 17 Standard.
   * We will compile using CLion, or if that fails we may try compiling from the command line.
 However, it is in your best interest to stick to the basics and make sure your code complies and runs without any fuss.

 **Note: Any code that was not authored by yourself or the instructor must be cited in your report.
 This includes the use of concepts not taught in lecture.**

 ## Extra Credit
-Write a separate program (_e.g._, `timing.cpp`) that calculates eight values, when working with your custom objects:
+Write a separate program (_e.g._, like `timing.cpp`) that calculates eight values, when working with your custom objects:

   1. average time to add one object to a BST
   2. average time to add one object to an AVL tree,